-The School of Education supports the mission of the College by providing high-quality educational experiences in a liberal arts environment.
-The school is composed of the departments of Education; Fine Arts; and Kinesiology.
+The School of Education supports the mission of the College by providing high quality educational experiences in a liberal arts environment.
+The school is composed of the departments of Education; Art, Music and Language Education; and Kinesiology.
 Majors or certifications are offered in each of the areas.
-Preparation for secondary education certification is also provided for students who major in Mathematics, History (Social Studies), English (Language Arts), Biology (General Science), Art, and Music.
 Rooted in theory and applied in practice, these professional academic areas are designed to prepare students for graduate study or effective career paths.